Infinidat/infi.iscsiapi/README.md

 ```

 ### Get or set the source IQN of the software initiator on the host
-The operating system generates an IQN address fo the software initiator (for example: iqn.1994-05.com.redhat:d6677488767)
+The operating system generates an IQN address for the software initiator (for example: iqn.1994-05.com.redhat:d6677488767)
 The relevant API methods are:
 * `get_source_iqn`: get the current source IQN
 * `set_source_iqn`: receive an IQN address as a string, verify it's valid and set it